 Plants make glucose through photosynthesis.

-We eat the glucose that's in our food.
+We eat the food.

 HOW DOES CARBON GET INTO THE AIR?

-A. We Breathe Out Carbon Dioxide
+1. We Breathe Out Carbon Dioxide

-B. Burning Fossil Fuels
+2. Burning Fossil Fuels

 Carbon is in the air as